 Members of the South Lyon Police Department provide community oriented policing service to more than 11,000 city residents, as well as to those who visit or pass through our community.
-The department is currently staffed with 17 full time officers, 2 full time clerks and 1 service aide.
+The department is currently staffed with 16 full time officers, 1 full time clerk and 1 service aide.
 The department also employs school crossing guards.

 When you dial 911 or the non-emergency number, your call is automatically routed to a central dispatch facility.
 Dispatch and prisoner lock-up services are provided through a contractual agreement.
 This saves South Lyon officers the hours of travel time that would be required for a trip to the Oakland County Jail in Pontiac, 22 miles away.